ChavezJuanC/b-12-beta/readme.md

+In Progress

+Please note that this project is still under development.
+Some features may not be fully implemented, and certain functionalities may change as the project evolves.
+We appreciate your patience and feedback as we continue to improve the application.

 # Pre-Boot Script for B-12 Application

 This repository contains a script that prepares the environment and automatically runs the main application.
 The pre-boot script will ensure that all necessary components are in place before launching the main application.